evertonteotonio/aws-lambda-lab/README.md

 ### Descriptions

-This project aims to specifically show in a practical way the differences between its main execution times.
+This project aims to specifically show in a practical way the differences between its main execution times and performance.

 ## How to build project